pauljohanneskraft/Map/README.md

 }
 ```

-In your implementation, the `renderer(for:)` method creates a renderer for the overlay, similar to `MKMapViewDelegate.mapView(_:rendererFor:)`.
+In your implementation, the `renderer(for:)` method creates a renderer for the overlay, similar to [`MKMapViewDelegate.mapView(_:rendererFor:)`](https://developer.apple.com/documentation/mapkit/mkmapviewdelegate/1452203-mapview).

 Note: Please make sure not to create the value of the property `overlay` dynamically.
 You can either use an existing object or create the object in your type's initializer.
 Simply put: Do not make `overlay` a computed property!

 ### Overlays: The old-fashioned approach

-Especially when working with `MKDirections` or when more customization to the `MKOverlayRenderer` is necessary, you can also provide an array of `MKOverlay` objects and use your own `MKOverlayRenderer`.
+Especially when working with [MKDirections](https://developer.apple.com/documentation/mapkit/mkdirections) or when more customization to the [MKOverlayRenderer](https://developer.apple.com/documentation/mapkit/mkoverlayrenderer) is necessary, you can also provide an array of [MKOverlay](https://developer.apple.com/documentation/mapkit/mkoverlay) objects and use your own [MKOverlayRenderer](https://developer.apple.com/documentation/mapkit/mkoverlayrenderer).

 For this, we provide `RendererMapOverlay`: